 Before you create any sort of strategy, before you write any public-facing copy, before you communicate anything to anyone, you absolutely must think about who you’re talking to.
 The audience is key.

 B: Bottom-up communication

 No one wants to be lectured to, but that’s exactly how it sounds and feels when the messages are just broadcast from the top.
-Internal Communications best practice says that employees want to be heard, and the best way to be heard is to take their opinions and feedback straight to the top.
+Employees want to be heard, and the best Internal Comms practice here is to take their opinions and feedback straight to the top.

 Communicating that change is one of the trickier things an Internal Communications specialist will need to contend with.
 It’s a matter of Internal Communications importance, though, that “changecommunications” is a specialist area.

 “Digital” in Internal Communications best practices can mean anything from the broad-brush Digital Workplace, to the nitty-gritty of digital signage.
 Technology can enhanceworkplaceproductivityandcollaboration, and can bring disparate teams closer together.
 It’s a beautiful thing.

 It’s a fancy word for a process so embedded in today’s society that we don’t even think about it anymore.
 Gamification plays on the psychology that drives human engagement - namely, the drive to compete, improve and out-do - and to be rewarded.

 Internal Communications best practices reflect the drive to “be more human” in communications.
 No more will the robotic missives from the top, full of corporate speak and riddled with jargon, be considered good enough — no, the Internal Communications importance of “real” messages based in authenticity, with actual humans as the intended recipients, is the only way to be now.

-The humble intranet has come a long way from a basic on-screen noticeboard attached to the place you store files.
+The humble intranet has come a long way from a basic on-screen notice board attached to the place you store files.
 Today, the intranet is a total digitalworkspace, a place where you can meet colleagues, exchange ideas and documents, collaborate on projects, take part in surveys, share news, and more.

 K: Key message